-The number of people registered as unemployed in Spain declined by 84.1 thousand, or 2.66 percent, to 3.079 million in May 2019, the lowest level for a May month in the last ten years.
-It compares with market expectations of a 67 thousand fall.
-By sector, unemployment dropped in all the sectors: agriculture and fishery (-7.9 thousand), industry (-8.1 thousand), construction (-9 thousand) and services (-54.8 thousand).
-By regions, main declines were recorded in Andalucía (-18 thousand), Catalonia (-10.5 thousand) and Comunidad Valenciana (-8.7 thousand).
-Unemployment went down by 11.3 thousand for those under 25 years old and by 72.8 thousand for those aged more than 25.
-Unemployment Change in Spain averaged 4.18 Thousand from 1960 until 2019, reaching an all time high of 461.01 Thousand in January of 2001 and a record low of -129.30 Thousand in April of 2017.
+The number of people registered as unemployed in Spain went down by 4,253 from a month earlier, or 0.14 percent, to 3.011 million in July 2019, the lowest level since November 2008.
+It compares with market expectations of a 21,400 decline.
+The number of unemployed fell in industry (-3,528) and among those without previous employment (-5,599) while rose in agriculture (1,646), construction (1,697) and services (1,531).
+Among regions, decreases were seen in 8 autonomous regions, mainly in Andalusia (-5,100), Galicia (-4,328) and Asturias (-2,160).
+By genders, unemployment fell by 1,569 to 1.22 million for men and by 2,684 to 1.79 million for women.
+Meantime, it shrank by 4,714 for people under 25 years old but rose by 461 for those aged more than 25.
+Year-on-year, registered unemployment fell by 123,588, or 3.94 percent.
+Unemployment Change in Spain averaged 4.08 Thousand from 1960 until 2019, reaching an all time high of 461.01 Thousand in January of 2001 and a record low of -129.30 Thousand in April of 2017.

-Unemployment Change in Spain is expected to be -88.60 Thousand by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Unemployment Change in Spain to stand at -45.50 in 12 months time.
+Unemployment Change in Spain is expected to be 32.00 Thousand by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Unemployment Change in Spain to stand at -82.00 in 12 months time.
 In the long-term, the Spain Unemployment Change is projected to trend around -36.00 Thousand in 2020, according to our econometric models.